TIM CURRIER, owner of Sticks and Stones East in Newtown CT and Sticks and Stones West in Pahoa Hawaii

 Tim is a Master Stone Mason that has worked with stone for 35 years all over the world.
 Majoring in archeology in college, his love of both stone and travel took him to Malaysia with a two-year stint in the Peace Corps.
 He started a preschool there and also taught English to elementary age school children.
 While abroad he came to love and appreciate the simple lifestyles that he still practices today.

-His love and respect of people, nature, and the land has allowed Sticks and Stones to remain the quiet sanctuary it is in the midst of bustling Fairfield County.
+His love and respect of nature and the land has allowed Sticks and Stones to remain the quiet sanctuary it is in the midst of bustling Fairfield County.

-Tim teaches stonewall and container classes every other month at Sticks and Stones in Newtown June through November.
-He has taught an apprenticeship program at the Weir Farm National Park Service, and also holds classes through the Brookfield Craft Center at Sticks and Stones Farm Retreat.
+Tim has taught an apprenticeship program at the Weir Farm National Park Service, and also holds classes at Sticks and Stones Farm Retreat.

 Tim has been an avid sailor spending many of his winters sailing either the Bahamas or Hawaiian waters.
-If Tim is not playing with sticks or stones, out walking the Newtown woods or Hawaiian jungle with Annie, you might find him practicing yoga or Pilates, meditating, or going for a bike ride.
+If Tim is not playing with sticks or stones, you might find him practicing yoga or Pilates, meditating, or going for a bike ride.
 He has 3 children and 3 grandchildren.

 Future Generations at Sticks and Stones Farm